Overview

 - Enhance Pre-Clearance Controls: Revisit pre-clearance procedures for political contributions, gifts, travel, and entertainment to ensure internal controls are aligned with updated rules.

-- Check-in with Senior Management: Understand what C-Suite is planning for officeholder engagement in 2026 and how your teams can affirmatively support those efforts.
+- Check-in with Senior Management: Understand what the C-Suite is planning for officeholder engagement in 2026 and how your teams can affirmatively support those efforts.

 - Plan for Election-Year Activity: Anticipate the increased pace of political engagement, including campaign contributions, fundraisers, and political advocacy, to ensure your organization can respond quickly to political compliance challenges.